 THTR:1412/DANC:1412 | The Arts in Performance | 3 |

-The English and creative writing major prepares students for a wide variety of career paths including teaching, medicine, law, graduate school, and jobs in the private and nonprofit sector where writing, organization, research, and communication is highly valued.
+The English and creative writing major prepares students for a wide variety of career paths including teaching, medicine, law, graduate school, and jobs in private and nonprofit sectors where writing, organization, research, and communication are highly valued.
 Within a year of graduation, over 92% of Department of English students are employed or in graduate programs.

 The department's advisor helps guide students in their career path.
 The Department of English partners with the Pomerantz Career Center to introduce career development strategies and offer resources to help students find internships and jobs.
-For more information, students are encouraged to explore Career Planning for English Majors on the Department of English website, or enroll in the 1 s.h. course, ENGL:2040 English at Work.
+For more information, students are encouraged to explore Careers and Opportunities on the Department of English website or enroll in the 1 s.h. course, ENGL:2040 English at Work.

 Four-Year Graduation Plan